Second term of Fernando Chui as Chief Executive of Macau

-The Second term of Fernando Chui Sai On as Chief Executive of Macau, officially considered part of "The 4th term Chief Executive of Macau", relates to the period of governance of Macau since the transfer of sovereignty of Macau, between 20 December 2014 and 20 December 2019.
+The second term of Fernando Chui Sai On as Chief Executive of Macau, officially considered part of "The 4th term Chief Executive of Macau", relates to the period of governance of Macau since the transfer of sovereignty over Macau, between 20 December 2014 and 20 December 2019.
 Fernando Chui Sai On was reelected in mid 2014 by 400-member Selection Committee.

 Election

 On the 16 July 2014 current Chief Executive Fernando Chui Sai On announced his bid for reelection for CE office and promised "a relatively radical change" within his government.
 No other candidates has announced any intention to run for the CE office.
 On the 21 July, CE Fernando Chui Sai On was able to secure more than 66 electoral colleges.
 On 31 August 2014, Fernando Chui Sai On was re-elected unopposed with total of 380 electoral college with 96.95% of total votes.
 Fernando Chui Sai On promised to take opinions from more public and civil group he also stated he will fulfill all he promises during his campaign however he stayed muted about the new secretaries.
 During the election New Macau Association held rallies against the small circle undemocratic CE election.
 Macau Conscience, Macau Youth Dynamics and Open Macau Society organised 2014 Civil Referendum on Chief Executive Election at which 7,762 (89%) voted having no confidence in the sole candidate Fernando Chui and 8,259 (95%) voted favour of universal suffrage for the 2019 election.
 The referendum was deemed illegal and breached of privacy by the Government of Macau.